maxdug/maxdug.github.io/stuff/index.md

     - Allow me to fix and get rid of bike
 1. Bike Chain
     - Worried that I'm allowing my bike cog to wear out
-1. Bigger Trimmer for cutting my own hair
-    - I wonder if Matthew & Caleb have one I could borrow to see if this is something I want to do long-term
 1. laser level
     - Self-Leveling Cross Line Laser Level.
 Should buy when we have a need again.
     - Probably harbor frieght model